Administration

 Catalog

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-If you click on the Catalog tile, you have the option to edit catalog object types and set attributes as filters for them.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, a collection of predefined tiles will be displayed.
+Click on the Catalog tile to edit catalog object types and set attributes as filters for them.

 Hint